How To Ship A Car | Get A Free Car Shipping Quote In Seconds | Save Up To 30%

 The first is terminal-to-terminal car shipping.
 Under this option, your vehicle isn’t traveling alone.
 Rather, it is grouped together with other vehicles traveling in the same direction.
 It arrives into and departs from a pre-designated location.

 The name comes from the airport process that follows the same concept.
-Just as an airport will have a central terminal where planes load and unload passengers, an auto transport company has a similar loading space.
+Just as an airport will have a central terminal where planes load and unload passengers, an vehicle transport company has a similar loading space.
 In fact, these areas are often located near major airports or highways for ease of access.

 Once you select this option, you’ll be responsible for making sure the vehicle is dropped off and picked up from its designated loading zone.
 You will be able to set the day and time that you’ll pick it up.
 You can also opt for a towing company to take care of the legwork for you, making sure your car is delivered and received when you’re ready for it.